Disease Guide ·Aortic Stenosis ·2026

 Surgical Coverage

 If surgery ($5,000-$15,000) is recommended, confirm your policy's surgical limits and specialty referral coverage.
-Cardiac surgery requires a veterinary cardiologist and specialized facility.
-Not all policies cover specialist referrals.
+Cardiac surgery requires a board-certified cardiologist and specialized facility; not all policies cover specialist referrals.

 🇺🇸 US Pet Insurance Guide